-When discussing ADHD, it’s crucial to consider the role of neurotransmitters—chemicals in the brain that transmit signals between nerve cells, also known as neurons.
+When exploring ADHD, it’s crucial to consider the role of neurotransmitters—chemicals in the brain that transmit signals between nerve cells, also known as neurons.
 Think of neurotransmitters as the brain’s messengers, helping different parts of the brain communicate with each other.

 What are Neurotransmitters?